MicrosoftDocs/memdocs/sccm/core/plan-design/configs/supported-operating-systems-for-site-system-servers.md

 -   SMS_Provider

--   Software Update point
+-   Software update point

 -   State migration point

-## Windows Server 2008 with SP2 (x86, x64) - Standard, Enterprise, Datacenter
+## Windows Server 2008 with SP2 (x86, x64): Standard, Enterprise, and Datacenter
- Windows Server 2008 is now in extended support and no longer in mainstream support, as detailed  by the  [Microsoft Support Lifecycle](https://support.microsoft.com/lifecycle).
-For more information regarding future support for these operating systems as site system servers with Configuration Manager, see [Removed and deprecated features for System Center Configuration Manager](../../../core/plan-design/changes/removed-and-deprecated-features.md).
+ Windows Server 2008 is now in extended support and no longer in mainstream support, as detailed in  [Microsoft Support Lifecycle](https://support.microsoft.com/lifecycle).
+For more information about future support for these operating systems as site system servers with Configuration Manager, see [Removed and deprecated features for System Center Configuration Manager](../../../core/plan-design/changes/removed-and-deprecated-features.md).

 **Site servers:**